 Marshall, a Republican, is the representative for Kansas's 1st congressional district (view map) and has served since Jan 3, 2017.
 Marshall is next up for reelection in 2018.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Marshall is shown as a purple triangle. (analysis methodology)
+Marshall is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Roger Marshall sits on the following committees: